+35725368683

 Cyprus real estate stats and trends

-Real estate plays a central economic role and becoming familiar with the Cyprus market dynamics is vital before investing.
+Real estate plays a central economic role and becoming familiar with the Cyprus property market dynamics is recommended before investing.
 Here is some helpful data:

-• According to the Department of Lands and Surveys (DLS), more than a fifth of real estate transactions were done by foreigners in 2023.
+• According to the Department of Lands and Surveys (DLS), in 2023, more than a fifth of real estate transactions were conducted by foreigners.

 • Cyprus homeownership is nearly 85%.
 People usually live in their own homes.